mrsuber/odin_project_webpack-demo/README.md

 ## 12 step

 **Open index.html from the dist directory in your browser and, if everything went right, you should see the following text: 'Hello webpack'.**

+## 13 step

+**Given it's not particularly fun to run a local copy of webpack from the CLI, we can set up a little shortcut.
+Let's adjust our package.json by adding an npm script:**

+`{
+   "name": "webpack-demo",
+   "version": "1.0.0",
+   "description": "",
+   "private": true,
+   "scripts": {
+-    "test": "echo \"Error: no test specified\" && exit 1"
++    "test": "echo \"Error: no test specified\" && exit 1",
++    "build": "webpack"
+   },
+   "keywords": [],
+   "author": "",
+   "license": "ISC",
+   "devDependencies": {
+     "webpack": "^5.4.0",
+     "webpack-cli": "^4.2.0"
+   },
+   "dependencies": {
+     "lodash": "^4.17.20"
+   }
+ }`

+## 14 step

+**Now the npm run build command can be used in place of the npx command we used earlier.
+Note that within scripts we can reference locally installed npm packages by name the same way we did with npx.
+This convention is the standard in most npm-based projects because it allows all contributors to use the same set of common scripts.
+Now run the following command and see if your script alias works:**

+`$ npm run build`